hirosystems/stacks-subnets/docs/overview.md

 ## Features

-Subnets are designed to transact on Stacks assets, meaning users can move assets from the Stacks chain in and out of subnets.
+A subnets is designed to transact on Stacks assets, meaning users can move assets from the Stacks chain in and out of a subnet.
 While a user’s assets are in a subnet, the asset is locked in the subnet contract on the Stacks chain.

 > **_NOTE:_**